 Implementing Information Protection and Data Loss prevention policies to all users in a geo location is not an option available in the UI, instead you must select the applicable accounts for the policy or apply the policy globally to all accounts.

-Flows created for the satellite location will use the end point located in the default geo location for the tenant.
-Microsoft Flow is not a Multi-Geo service.
+Power Apps created for the satellite location will use the end point located in the central location for the tenant.
+Microsoft Power Apps is not a Multi-Geo service.

 SharePoint storage quota

 By default, all geo locations of a multi-geo environment share the available tenant storage quota.
 You can also manage the storage quota by allocating a specific quota for a particular geo location.
 For more information, see SharePoint storage quotas in multi-geo environments.

 Administrators can set and manage sharing policies for each of their locations.
 The OneDrive and SharePoint sites in each geo location will honor only the corresponding geo-specific sharing settings.
 (For example, you can allow external sharing for your central location, but not for your satellite location or vice versa.)
 Note that the sharing settings do not allow configuring sharing limitations between geo locations.

 Videos uploaded to Stream in a 1:1 chat are stored in the OneDrive of the person uploading.
 Meeting recordings are stored in the OneDrive of each attendee who records the meeting.

 We support a unified taxonomy for enterprise-managed metadata across geo locations, with the master being hosted in the central location for your company.
 We recommend that you manage your global taxonomy from the central location and only add location-specific terms to the satellite location's Taxonomy.
 Global taxonomy terms will synchronize to the satellite locations.

 See Manage metadata in a multi-geo tenant for additional details and for developer guidance.

 There is a user profile application in each geo location.
 Each user's profile information is hosted in their geo location and available to the administrator for that geo location.